 The development board (whether a physical one or an emulated one) will give you a place to see the effects of the active Librem 5 development.
 The software running on this board will become the software running on the Librem 5 phone but you don’t have to wait for your Librem 5 phone to interact with it!

-Regardless of which development board you are using, here are some first steps you will take when booting the system.
+If you are using the i.MX6 development board, here are some first steps you will take when booting the system.

 Creating bootable drive for HW board¶